 K: Does this particular microbrewery have a signature style?
 Did Spearhead give you any parameters?

-S: The Spearhead model is beer without boundaries.
+S: The Spearhead model is beer without boundaries and that vibe fits with our Sam Roberts band philosophy.

 K: So you could have done a Corona-Style light beer, if you wanted?